OWASP/ASVS/5.0/en/0x97-Appendix-V_Cryptography.md

 #### Approved Cipher Modes for General Use Cases

-Implementations MUST choose from the following block modes, in order of preference, EXCEPT where the function is encrypted data storage (see next subsection):
+The following modes are approved except where the function is encrypted data storage (see next subsection) and are listed in order of preference:

 | AES Encryption Mode | Authenticated?* | Reference | L1 | L2 | L3 |
 |--|--|--|--|--|--|